blackberry/Cascades-Samples/README.md

 animate a bell hanging around the neck of a cow.
 _Handle rotation animations, Trigger C++ functions from QML, Use an AbsoluteLayout, Play a basic sound with OpenAL_

-**Hello Cascades:** This is a very basic Hello World application for Cascades 4.
+**Hello Cascades:** This is a very basic Hello World application for Cascades.
 _Add an image to the UI, Add text to the UI, Use layouts in QML_

 **HelloForeignWindow:** This is a an application that shows how to put a hole in a UI from Cascades to show you're